How To: Lipo Injections at Home

 - Using your thumb and forefinger, pinch up to 2 inches of skin on either side of the injection site to find the muscle.
 Some shots may require your skin to be spread taut before inserting the needle.

 - Remember to relax your muscles before administering the shot.
 Insert the needle quickly at either a 45- or 90-degree angle into the pinched injection site.
-The angle will depend on how much body fat you have and can be determined by your doctor.
+The angle will depend on how much body fat you have and will be determined by your doctor.
 Insert the needle with the bevel up and ensure the needle is fully inserted into the skin.

 - Release the pinched skin and pull back slightly on the syringe plunger.
 If you see blood filling the syringe, do not continue with the injection.
 Remove and dispose of the needle and prepare a new shot.
-Do not proceed with the injection until there is no blood in the syringe, and then continue with the shot.
+Do not proceed with the injection until there is no blood in the syringe and then continue with the shot.

 - If there is no blood in the syringe when you pull back slightly, you can continue with the injection.
 To inject the lipotropic medication, slowly push the plunger all the way down to release the medication into the bloodstream.

-- After you have administered the medication, remove the needle from the skin and hold down a new alcohol wipe on the injection site.
+- After you have administered the medication, remove the needle from the skin, and hold down a new alcohol wipe on the injection site.

 - If you are bleeding, you can apply a bandage to the injection site.

 - Dispose of the syringe and other injection materials in a safe container.

 What are the benefits of a lipotropic injection?

 Lipotropic injections offer a variety of benefits, although the exact benefits will vary depending on the formula and ingredients of the shot.
 To name just a few possible benefits, lipotropic injections can boost energy levels and metabolism, lower cholesterol, improve circulation, lead to better heart health, strengthen the immune system, and even promote shinier hair and stronger nails.
 If you learn how to do it correctly, you can profit from all these benefits by doing lipo injections at home.